LiorBenSidi/LiorBenSidi/README.md

 - Implemented stochastic MDP agents with heuristic and optimal Value Iteration policies.

 #### [Data Structures & Algorithms – Java Programming Assignment](https://github.com/LiorBenSidi/DS-Alg_Project)
-Built a dynamic Java data structure to manage and query runners’ statistics, using 2–3 balanced trees for efficient operations.
+Built a dynamic Java data structure to manage and query runners’ statistics, using 2–3 balanced trees for efficient operations.<br/>
-Implemented OOP-based classes (Runner, Run, Race) supporting insertion, deletion, and statistical queries with logarithmic complexity.
+Implemented OOP-based classes (Runner, Run, Race) supporting insertion, deletion, and statistical queries with logarithmic complexity.<br/>
 Enhanced proficiency in Java, algorithm optimization, and data structure design.

+#### Machine Learning 1 – Homework Assignments: [HW1](https://github.com/LiorBenSidi/HW1_ML1) | [HW2](https://github.com/LiorBenSidi/HW2_ML1)
+-Completed four intensive assignments exploring core Machine Learning algorithms in Python.
+-What we explored:
+  • Built a multi-class k-NN classifier from scratch with full support for Minkowski distances and smart tie-breaking.
+  • Investigated bias-variance tradeoffs, learning curves, and model complexity using synthetic data.
+  • Analyzed Soft SVMs with linear and polynomial kernels and visualized decision boundaries and margins.
+  • Implemented both multi-class and kernelized Perceptron algorithms and evaluated performance on real datasets.
+  • Worked with gradient descent, SGD, and RLM to optimize convex loss functions and understand regularization.
+  • Derived the multiclass logistic regression formulation and applied it to probabilistic classification.
+  • Ran a cross-validation SVM pipeline on Fashion-MNIST to tune hyperparameters and evaluate accuracy.

 ---